 Thousands of employees take legal action against British businesses every year.
 As the nuances of employment law arguably continue to move in favour of the employee, it is vital that you understand the system and the way it operates.

 It is possible to take steps to reduce the chances of your company being taken to an employment tribunal, and to lean on expert lawyers should it happen.

-If you find yourself in either of these situations, please contact First4lawyers.
 Our expert business solicitors offer specialist advice to help you defend yourself against a claim.
 We can also help put procedures in place to help you avoid such cases altogether - just contact First4Lawyers to discuss how we can help.

 What are employment tribunals?

 An employment tribunal is an independent judicial body in England, Scotland, Wales and Northern Ireland.
 Its purpose is to resolve disputes between employees and employers.
 The types of claim your employees may take to a tribunal include, or relate to:

 - Unfair dismissal

 - Deductions from wages

 - Discrimination claims (such as gender, race, religion or belief, sexual orientation, age, or disability)

 What is the correct PROCEDURE for responding to an employment tribunal claim?